One-phase free-boundary problems with degeneracy: Introduction

-\end{corollary} We note that when $k < n-1$ the estimate may be meaningless, as there exists simple examples in which $\mathcal{S} = \Gamma \cap B_1(0)$.
-When $k = n-1$, these result say that the non-degenerate singular set $\mathcal{S}$ cannot by too spread out, since it must ``sit in space" like an $\min\{k, n-2\}$-dimensional submanifold, but also cannot be too concentrated at any scale, either.
+\end{corollary} We note that when $k < n-1$ similar estimates are obtainable, but are meaningless, as there exists simple examples in which $\mathcal{S} = \Gamma \cap B_1(0)$.
+When $k = n-1$, these result say that the non-degenerate singular set $\mathcal{S}$ cannot by too spread out, since it must ``sit in space" like an $(n-2)$-dimensional submanifold, but also cannot be too concentrated at any scale, either.